Ivy-Apps/ivy-wallet/docs/guidelines/Data-Modeling.md

 Let's think and analyze:

 1. What if someone orders a `count = 0` or even worse a `count = -1`?
-2. Imagine this function `placeOrder(orderId: UUID, userId: UUID, itemId: UUID, ...)`.
+2. Imagine a function `placeOrder(orderId: UUID, userId: UUID, itemId: UUID, ...)`.
 How likely is someone to pass a wrong `UUID` and mess UUIDs up?
 3. The `trackingId` seems to be required but what if someone passes `trackingId = ""` or `trackingId = "XYZ  "`?

 I can go on but you see the point.
 So let's how we can fix it.